Chapter 17.25

 4. Crossings shall be limited to the minimum width necessary.
 Common crossings are the preferred approach where multiple properties can be accessed by one crossing.

-5. Access to private development sites may be permitted to cross streams, if there are no feasible alternative alignments.
+5. Access to private development sites may be permitted to cross streams, only if there are no feasible alternative alignments.
 Alternative access shall be pursued to the maximum extent feasible, including through the provisions of Chapter 8.24 RCW.
-Exceptions or deviations from technical standards for width or other dimensions, and specific construction standards to minimize impacts may be specified, including placement on elevated structures as an alternative to fill, if feasible.
+Exceptions or deviations from technical standards for width or other dimensions, and specific construction standards to minimize impacts, may be specified, including placement on elevated structures as an alternative to fill, if feasible.

 C. Outdoor recreational or educational activities which do not significantly affect the function of the water body or regulated buffer (including wildlife management or viewing structures, outdoor scientific or interpretive facilities, trails, hunting blinds, etc.) and meet the following criteria: